Robinsons Galleria South

-Robinsons Galleria South (also known and branded as Galleria South), is a mall development located in Nueva, San Pedro, Laguna, Philippines.
+Robinsons Galleria South (also known and branded as Galleria South) is a mall development located in Nueva, San Pedro, Laguna, Philippines.
 The mall is the first upscale shopping center in San Pedro City.
 The mall is owned and operated by Robinsons Malls.
-It is the 3rd Robinsons Mall to bear the Galleria branding after Robinsons Galleria and Robinsons Galleria Cebu.
+It is the third Robinsons Mall to bear the Galleria branding after Robinsons Galleria and Robinsons Galleria Cebu.
 The mall opened on July 19, 2019.

 History

-Robinsons Galleria South, located along the Old National Highway in San Pedro City, Laguna, is the third Galleria-branded mall in the country following the flagship Robinsons Galleria in Ortigas and Robinsons Galleria Cebu.
+Robinsons Galleria South, located along the Old National Highway in San Pedro City, Laguna, is the third Galleria-branded mall in the country, following the flagship Robinsons Galleria in Ortigas and Robinsons Galleria Cebu.
 In 2013, Robinsons Land Inc. initially planned Robinsons Place San Pedro after demolishing the old Cosmos Bottling Plant.
-After years of delay, the mall construction initially started in 2017 and from Robinsons Place San Pedro, the name was changed into Robinsons Galleria South.
+After years of delay, the mall construction started in 2017, and from Robinsons Place San Pedro, the name was changed to Robinsons Galleria South.
 The mall opened on July 19, 2019, making it the 52nd Robinsons Mall.
-This is the company's 10th mall in the Calabarzon region.
-With a total gross floor area of more than 70,000 square meters, this four-level mall consists of retail shops and a wide array of restaurants to choose from.
+This is the company's tenth mall in the Calabarzon region.
+With a total gross floor area of more than 70,000 square meters, this four-level mall consists of retail shops and a wide array of restaurants.
 This is the city's first full-scale shopping center.